pagekite/plugins-pyMutiny/README.md

 # Mutiny.py #

+"Mutiny is what you get whan Pirates have Meetings."

-This is an HTTP server implementing a web-interface for a single IRC channel, geared towards managing structured meetings.
+This is an HTTP server implementing a web-interface for a single IRC channel, geared towards accessibility and managing structured meetings.
 It was written for the Icelandic pirate party.

 ## Getting started ##